microsoft/Accera/docs/Manual/04 Fusing.md

 The first dimension is the fusing dimensions `f` of size 2.
 Next comes the fused dimensions `i` and `j`, followed by the unfused dimensions `k` and `l` from `schedule0` and `m` from `schedule1`.
 The slice (0, \*, \*, \*, \*, 0) contains a copy of `schedule0`, the slice (1, \*, \*, 0, 0, \*) contains a copy of `schedule1`, and the rest of `schedule` is padded with empty elements.
 Note that full fusing is a special case of partial fusing, where `s` is the larger of the dimensions of `schedule0` and `schedule1`.

 ### Constraint 2: the fusing dimension always precedes unfused dimensions
-Another constraint introduced by partial fusing restricts that the fusing dimension must precede all of the unfused dimensions in its dimension order.
+Another constraint introduced by partial fusing is that the fusing dimension must precede all of the unfused dimensions in its dimension order.
 This constraint applies to dimensions derived from the fusing dimension and the unfused dimensions via splitting.

 ### Safety
 The safety guarantees for partial fusing are a natural extension of the guarantees for full fusing. *For each value of the fused dimensions*, Accera preserves the fused schedules' order regardless of how the fused schedule is transformed.
 In other words, for each concrete value of fused dimensions, all the corresponding work in `schedule0` (across all of its unfused dimensions) is performed before the corresponding work in `schedule1` (across all of its unfused dimensions).
 This remains true no matter how we transform the fused schedule.
 While fusing, the programmer needs to consider if this property implies safety.
 The below examples shows how this can be done.